Matteo Maffei

 • Anonymous Multi-Hop Locks for Blockchain Scalability and Interoperability

 Malavolta, G., Moreno-Sanchez, P., Schneidewind, C., Kate, A., & Maffei, M. (2019).
 Anonymous Multi-Hop Locks for Blockchain Scalability and Interoperability.
-ACM Advances in Financial Technologies AFT 2019, Zurich, Switzerland, Non-EU.
+ACM Advances in Financial Technologies AFT 2019, Zurich, Switzerland.

 Metadata ⯈Fulltext (preprint)